JulienBacquart/MTW-MeSH-wiki/RDF-MTW-Data-model.md

 **mesht:identifier** - Term property
 - only retained from XML
-- not used with newly translated terms as this identifier is optional by UMLS TSV spec
+- not used with newly translated terms as this identifier is optional in UMLS TSV spec
+- might be generated annualy if required - #TBD

 **mesht:lexicalTag** - Term property